32u2/larafort/README.md

 Current options are to use legacy ```laravel/ui``` package which provides Bootstrap and rudimentary authorization, or to use Breeze which offers Fortify auth flow, but with Tailwind instead of Bootstrap.

-This starter does not rely on ```laravel/ui```, but it does incorporates both Fortify and Bootstrap 4.
+This starter does not rely on ```laravel/ui```, but it does incorporate both Fortify and Bootstrap 4.

 - Fortify
 - Bootstrap 4